simonarnell/node-owlusb/README.md

 ## Driver

 The OWL+USB uses a Silicon Labs [CP210x](https://www.silabs.com/interface/usb-bridges/classic/device.cp2102) USB to UART bridge that typically requires a kernel mode driver to interface with it, largely limiting options for linux.
 This library instead makes use of the libusb library and my fork of the [cp2102](https://github.com/simonarnell/cp2102) library, to interface with the device in user mode.
-This therefore does requires libusb to be installed.
+This therefore does require some dependencies to be installed.

 ### Linux

-Install using a package manger e.g. `sudo apt install libusb` on Debian-based distros.
+Install using a package manger e.g. `sudo apt install libusb libusb-dev libudev-dev` on Debian-based distros.

 ### macOS